StijnRis/song-manager/README.md

     SONG_DIR=absolute/path/to/your/song/folder
     ```
     - `SITE_PASSWORD`: Password required to access the site
-    - `SONG_DIR`: Path to the folder containing your song directories
+    - `SONG_DIR`: Path to the folder containing your song directories (example in /public/songs can be used)
 5. **Start the development server:**
     ```sh
     pnpm run dev